Heron-Repositories/Heron/Heron/docs/source/autoapi/Heron/communication/sink_worker/index.rst

       :return: Nothing

-   .. py:method:: import_reliquery(self)

-      This import is required because it takes a good few seconds to load the package and if the import is done first time in the HeronRelic instance that delays the initialisation of the worker process which can be a problem
-      :return: Nothing

-   .. py:method:: relic_create_parameters_df(self, **parameters)
+   .. py:method:: savenodestate_create_parameters_df(self, **parameters)

-      Creates a new relic with the Parameters pandasdf in it or adds the Parameters pandasdf in the existing Node's Relic.
+      Creates a new savenodestate with the Parameters pandasdf in it or adds the Parameters pandasdf in the existing Node's Relic.
       :param parameters: The dictionary of the parameters.
 The keys of the dict will become the column names of the pandasdf
       :return: Nothing

-   .. py:method:: relic_create_substate_df(self, **variables)
+   .. py:method:: savenodestate_create_substate_df(self, **variables)

-      Creates a new relic with the Substate pandasdf in it or adds the Substate pandasdf in the existing Node's Relic.
+      Creates a new savenodestate with the Substate pandasdf in it or adds the Substate pandasdf in the existing Node's Relic.
       :param variables: The dictionary of the variables to save.
 The keys of the dict will become the column names of the pandasdf
       :return: Nothing

-   .. py:method:: _relic_create_df(self, type, **variables)
+   .. py:method:: _savenodestate_create_df(self, type, **variables)

       Base function to create either a Parameters or a Substate pandasdf in a new or the existing Node's Relic
       :param type: Parameters or Substate